 Based on the

 The library patron research, tabulated by the State Library and described in the in the info graphic, summarizes the positive stories and experiences the library patrons are enjoying while using the pass and backpacks.
+After expanding to the publicly funded college and university libraries last year, these were some of the most positive participation comments received.
 The research also supports the original goals of exposing new patrons to Colorado's 41 state parks and expanding library services offered.

 Hike or bike the multi-use trails, find wildlife in their natural surroundings, visit a nature center or bring a picnic.
 With a license or camping reservation, you can try fishing or camp out overnight.

 To plan your trip, use the parks brochure or park finder.